tomerOko/k8s_node_template.service_template/README.md

 <br>

 ## test
-1. cd into scripts folder
+1. cd into the scripts folder
 2. run `bash run_test.sh` (same optional parameters as the run_dev script)
 3. u will be asked for sudo permissions - explained at the bottom of the file (*1)